-Instead of fancy buildings at expensive intersections, we have a central office that is housed at the owner’s original company, Kent Property Group.
+Instead of fancy buildings at expensive intersections, we have a central office that is housed at the owner’s original company, Liberty Tax Service in Fishers Indiana.
 It doesn’t have marble bathrooms or a grand fountain in the entrance, but it has the atmosphere and energy that a lot of the pricey locales lack.
-We can pass along the savings to our clients, and have just as (if not more) rewarding outcomes for our clients, our agents, and our company.
+Rocket Realty can pass along the savings to our clients, and have just as (if not more) rewarding outcomes for our clients, our agents, and our company.
 It’s a win/win, which is the only way we like to do business.

 We discarded “the way it’s always been done.”

 Whether it’s how the transaction gets processed or what kind of marketing we do, we turned away from tradition for the sake of tradition, and starting actually THINKING about what works.
 One way tradition works against most buyers and sellers is found in transaction management.
 Most agents are left to do contracts, advertising, negotiation, pricing, lender communications, net proceeds estimates, inspection management, business management, HUD-1 review, and title review on their own.
 No one can be an expert at everything.
 So we chucked convention and adopted a new kind of process that allows for specialization and optimization.
 You’ll work with several team members who are experts at what they do, so you’ll never be at the mercy of someone’s weaknesses.
 Each of us love what we do, because we only operate within our talents.